graphicsdesk/everything/README.md

 * Starter CLI to easily access all templaltes (see [POLITICO](https://github.com/The-Politico/generator-politico-interactives), [The Pudding](https://github.com/the-pudding/starter/))
 * Standard style template for interactive projects (like The Pudding starter for web pages)
 * During compilation/building, putting sticky polyfill onto `position: sticky` objects with dynamic uid's?
+* ai2html
+  * Adding backgrounds to text like in SVG